v0.8.1 · Live on all platforms

 Terminal look scary?
 Not ours.

 We put the controls on screen.
 You shouldn't need a cheat sheet to use a program you're going to use every day.
+Buttons, not keyboard combos.

 Terminal apps shouldn't require a photographic memory